yassato/AraAphidGWAS/manuscript/manuscript.md

 ^\*^ *Co-correspondence; Y.S. (yasuhiro.sato@uzh.ch); K.K.S. (kentaro.shimizu@uzh.ch)*

 # Abstract
-Field studies have shown that plant phenological and architectural traits often explain substantial variation in herbivory.
+Plant size, height, and other architectural traits, collectively called 'plant apparency', determine plant's visibility and consequent probability of being colonized by herbivores.
-Although plant genes involved in physical and chemical defense are well studied, less is known about the genetic basis underlying effects of plant growth traits on herbivory.
+Although plant genes involved in physical and chemical defense are well studied in herbivory, less is known about the genetic basis underlying effects of plant apparency on herbivore colonization.
 Here, we conducted a genome-wide association study (GWAS) of aphid abundance in a field population of *Arabidopsis thaliana*.
-This field GWAS detected a significant peak on the third chromosome of *A. thaliana*.
+This GWAS of aphid abundance detected a rare but significant SNP variant on the third chromosome of *A. thaliana*, which was also partly associated with the presence or absence of inflorescence.
-Out of candidate genes near this significant genomic region, a mutant of a ribosomal gene (AT3G13882) exhibited slower growth and later flowering than a wild type under laboratory conditions.
+Out of candidate genes near this significant SNP, a mutant of a ribosomal gene (AT3G13882) exhibited slower growth and later flowering than a wild type under laboratory conditions.
 A no-choice assay with the turnip aphid, _Lipaphis erysimi_, found that aphids were unable to successfully establish on the mutant.
-These findings suggest the potential role of growth-related genes in altering herbivore abundance.
+These findings suggest that genes relevant to plant apparency might underpin aphid colonization in the field.

 # Introduction
 Plants are attacked by herbivores across their life cycle in natural environments.
-While chemical and physical traits have long been the main focus of anti-herbivore resistance [@schoonhoven2005insect; @kessler2004silencing; @schuman2015plant; @sato2019plant], plant life-history traits also account for herbivory variation in field environments [@carmona2011plant; @schuman2015plant; @barton2017future].
+While chemical and physical traits have long been the main focus of anti-herbivore resistance [@schoonhoven2005insect; @kessler2004silencing; @schuman2015plant; @sato2019plant], plant life-history traits also account for herbivory variation in field environments [@carmona2011plant; @barton2017future].
-For example, phenological changes (e.g., early flowering) can allow plants to escape from seasonal herbivory [@kawagoe2010escape; @marquis2021escape].
+For example, plant size, height, and the other architectural traits often shape plants' visibility for herbivores [@zverev2017ontogenetic; @higuchi2019leaf].
-The visibility of plants for herbivores, namely plant apparency [@feeny1976plant], also changes across plant ontogeny (e.g., from vegetative to reproductive phase), which alters the risk of herbivore attacks [@zverev2017ontogenetic; @barton2017future].
+The set of visible traits, collectively called plant apparency [@feeny1976plant], changes from vegetative to reproductive stage [@barton2017future] and thereby affect the probability of being harbored by herbivores [@kawagoe2010escape; @marquis2021escape].
-By focusing on genetic variation within a plant species, several studies have shown that plant phenological and architectural traits shape heritable variation in herbivory [@johnson2009heritability; @barbour2015multiple; @sato2019plant].
+By focusing on genetic variation within a plant species, several studies have shown that plant architectural traits shape heritable variation in herbivore abundance and community composition [@johnson2009heritability; @barbour2015multiple; @sato2019plant].
-Yet, less is known about the underlying genetic basis of the plant life-history traits on herbivory.
+Yet, less is known about the underlying genetic basis of the plant apparency on herbivore colonization.

 Genome-wide association study (GWAS) is an effective way to dissect the genetic architecture of ecologically important traits [@santure2018wild; @barker2019linking].
 Through associations between single nucleotide polymorphisms (SNPs) and traits, GWAS provides a hypothesis-free approach to identify novel genes from natural phenotypic variation [@fujii2019stigmatic; @tsuchimatsu2020adaptive].